hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ### Performance

-The `TSS State Manager` execution on the transaction handling through routes TSS related system transactions to the relevant components and updates the TSS related data structures in the state.
-The routing should be a negligible impact provided the receiving components receive the messages and handles them on their own thread.
-The state updates should be simple crud operations, adds and deletes to data structures.
-All other computation on the transaction handling thread should be basic bookkeeping calculations and TSS signature verifications.
+The `TSS State Manager` execution on the transaction handling thread routes TSS related system transactions to the relevant components and updates the TSS related data structures in the state.
+This routing should be a negligible impact provided the receiving components receive the messages and handle them on their own thread(s).
+The state updates should be simple "crud" operations, to add, update, and delete from data structures.
+All other computation on the transaction handling thread should be basic bookkeeping calculations.

 ---